NFYB16005U Physical Oceanography (Geofys2)

 After a general survey of the various dynamic regimes and observational tools, we will then derrive the properties of planetary waves and explore how they set the abyss into motion.

-Parallel to the lecture there will be practical exercises during which we develop our own ocean model in Matlab.
+Parallel to the lecture there will be practical exercises during which we develop our own ocean model.
 This numerical model will then be used to verify the analytical results arrived at during the lectures.

 The student can: